ValDevelopment/ValDevelopment/README.md

 ### Hi there 👋 My name is Vladislav Fedorov.

 I am an aspiring Game Developer and an up-and-coming Data Scientist.

-Mostly, I specialize in Unity and C#, but I am also proficient with R, Python, and SQL.
+I specialize in Unity and C#, but I am also proficient with R, Python, and SQL.

 Gamedev is my passion and a field where most of my projects lie, while Data Science is my desired career path and the subject of my studies.